Apostolic succession: Latter Day Saint movement

 Denominations within the Latter Day Saint movement preach the necessity of apostolic succession and claim it through the process of restoration.
 According to their teaching, a period of universal apostasy followed the death of the Twelve Apostles.
 They also teach that without apostles or prophets left on the earth with the legitimate priesthood authority, many of the true teachings and practices of Christianity were lost.
 Those within this movement believe these were restored to the prophet Joseph Smith and various others in a series of divine conferrals and ordinations by angelic men who had held this authority during their lifetimes (see this partial list of restoration events).
-As it relates to apostolic succession, Joseph Smith and Oliver Cowdery said that the apostles Peter, James, and John appeared to them in 1829 and conferred upon them the Melchizedek priesthood, and with it "the keys of the kingdom, and of the dispensation of the fullness of times".
+As it relates to apostolic succession, Joseph Smith and Oliver Cowdery said that the apostles Peter, James, and John appeared to them in 1829 and conferred upon them the Melchizedek priesthood, After its establishment, each subsequent prophet and leader of the church have received the authority passed down by the laying on of hands, or through apostolic succession; and with it "the keys of the kingdom, and of the dispensation of the fullness of times".

 For the Church of Jesus Christ of Latter-day Saints (LDS Church), the largest denomination in the Latter-day Saint movement, apostolic succession involves the leadership of the church being established through the Quorum of the Twelve Apostles.
 Each time the President of the Church dies, the most senior apostle, who is designated as the President of the Quorum of the Twelve Apostles, is set apart as the new church president.

 Criticism

-Some Protestants, particularly those in the Calvinist tradition, deny the doctrine of apostolic succession, believing that it is neither taught in Scripture nor necessary for Christian teaching, life, and practice.
-Accordingly, these Protestants strip the notion of apostolic succession from the definition of "apostolic" or "apostolicity".
-For them, to be apostolic is simply to be in submission to the teachings of the original twelve apostles as recorded in Scripture.
-This doctrinal stance reflects the Protestant view of authority, embodied in the doctrine known as sola scriptura.